Userpunam/Python-Project/README.md

 Use Django templates to create  a simple and user-friendly interface.
 Display the data analysis results and visualizations in a clear and orgainised manner .

-Pip – pip is python dependencies manager  - ja cha through apan navi packages la install karu sahkto Django -Django ek package sarkha asto tyla aplyaa pthon madhe vegd install karv lagt
+Pip – pip is python dependencies manager